Abhiricky1992/UTA-MAE3185-Notes/chap03/sec03/ucLaptopComm.md

 ## Step 3

-On detailed instructions on how to run  Putty, see the lecture video for 6 September 2024 on canvas
+On detailed instructions on how to run  Putty, see the echo lectures.

 # Back
 [Back to Chapter 3](../theMicrocontrollerAndCodeDevelopment.md)